 - Owned By

-The Cherwell communication plan contains the following inbound integrations:
+The Cherwell workfow attached to this article contains the following inbound integrations:

-- New Incident One Step: This integration receives the HTTP POST from Cherwell and builds the event payload.
-It will query to make sure the targeted recipient exists and, if not, will set the recipient to null, forcing the event to target the recipient in the New Incident form.
+- New Incident: This integration receives the HTTP POST from Cherwell and builds the event payload.
+It queries to make sure the targeted recipient exists and, if not, sets the recipient to null, forcing the event to target the recipient in the New Incident form.

 - Terminate Events: This integration parses the Incident ID and queries for all active events in xMatters with that Incident ID and then terminates them.

-The communication plan also contains the following outbound integrations:
+The workflow also contains the following outbound integrations:

 - Delivery Notifications: Updates the Incident Journal with device delivery information.

 - Event Status Notifications: Updates the Incident Journal with event status information.

 - Response Notifications: Updates the Incident Journal with responses from users and updates the Incident Status and Owned By fields if the response is "Assign to me".

 Out of the box, the integration uses a One Step to map the fields from the Cherwell incident to parameters in xMatters.
 The One Step is manually triggered in the out-of-the-box mApp, but an Automation Process could be created to kick it off automatically.
 The One Step uses a web service to make an HTTP POST to the Integration Builder, which generates the event payload.
 Before creating the event, the script searches xMatters for the "Owned By Team" value and, if it exists in xMatters, targets that group.
 If not, it uses the entry in the New Incident form layout.
 The integration uses a similar process for the "Owned By" value.